 Wilson College is a Division III member of the National Collegiate Athletic Association.
-Wilson is also a member of the North Eastern Athletic Conference and the Eastern College Athletic Conference, offering varsity teams in field hockey, softball, men's and women's basketball, men's and women's soccer, men's and women's volleyball, and men's golf.
+Wilson is also a member of the North Eastern Athletic Conference and the Eastern College Athletic Conference, offering varsity teams in field hockey, softball, men's and women's basketball, women's soccer, men's and women's cross country, and men's golf.
+By 2015, men's volleyball and men's soccer will also be offered.